etiennemustow/CV/README.md

 #### Social Media Analysis

-I thoroughly believe that social media has become a tool which will continue to shape our world and can be utilised for good.
+Social media has become a tool which will continue to shape our world and can be utilised for good.
 <br><br>
-During university, I was responsible for maintaining social media pages and groups on Facebook for a multitude of student groups, namely the Biomedial and related sciences student body.
+During university, I was responsible for maintaining social media pages and groups on Facebook for a multitude of student groups, namely the Biomedical and related sciences student body.
 Creating engaging posts for the target population came very naturally to me.
-Through creating posts regularly, dealing with social issues and recommendation of the group via word-of-mouth, the group always increased in number (with hundreds of members within the first month of set-up)
+Through creating posts regularly, dealing with social issues and recommendation of the group via word-of-mouth, the group always increased in number (with over a hundred members within the first month of set-up)

 <a name="projects"></a>